For many people, the PADI Open Water Diver course is the best way to learn to

 What is included

-a dive computer).
-You also get great help from our mature
+experience of using a dive computer).
+You also get great help from our mature experienced

 Referrals from other PADI Instructors or centres.

 If you have completed part of the course already, (eg confined water training, PADI Scuba

 Diver) we can accept the PADI referral providing you present us with the signed PADI

 training/referral form.
 Pricing will depend upon content already completed.
 If you have